On the physics of nested Markov models: a generalized probabilistic theory perspective: Results

 The GPT framework embeds the Newtonian and quantum physics.
-Going beyond, one of the most well-studied GPTs is the ``box-world'' theory~\cite{popescu1994quantum,barrett2007information}.
-In brief, the box-world aims at generating the most nonlocal statistics in Bell tests subjected to relativity.
-In the simplest case, the Clauser-Horne-Shimony-Holt (CHSH) test~\cite{clauser1969proposed}, consider two remote non-communicating observers, Alice and Bob.
+Going beyond, one of the most well-studied GPTs is the \emph{BoxWorld} theory~\cite{popescu1994quantum,barrett2007information,gross2010all}.
+In brief, BoxWorld is an explicit GPT capable of generating the most nonlocal statistics in Bell tests subjected to relativity.
+In the simplest case of the bipartite Bell scenario~\cite{clauser1969proposed}, consider two remote non-communicating observers, Alice and Bob.
 The two observers share a physical state, and they each apply random measurements on their share of the state.
-We denote their measurement choices as random variables $X$ and $Y$ and their measurement outcomes as variables $A$ and $B$, respectively, which all take binary values in $\{0,1\}$.
+We denote their measurement choices as random variables $X$ and $Y$ and their measurement outcomes as variables $A$ and $B$, respectively.
 We denote the probability that the relation $X\cdot Y=A\oplus B$ is met as $S$.
 As there is no communication between the observers, each observer's measurement result is independent of the other's measurement choice, $X\independent B$ and $Y\independent A$, or written as

-In the following, we abbreviate $p(A=a|X=x)$ as $p(a|x)$ and take a similar convention when there is no ambiguity.
+Consider the simple case where the inputs and outputs all take binary values in $\{0,1\}$.
 When the physical processes are subjected to classical physics, there is an upper bound of $S\leq3/4$~\cite{clauser1969proposed}.
 Quantum theory allows a higher value of it, exhibiting nonlocal correlations among the variables.
-However, $S$ is upper-bounded by $S\leq(2+\sqrt{2})/4$, still strictly away from unity~\cite{tsirelson1980quantum}.
-The box-world theory closes this gap.
+However, $S$ is upper-bounded by $S\leq(2+\sqrt{2})/4$, still strictly away from unity~\cite{cirel1980quantum}.
+The BoxWorld theory closes this gap.
 Assume all the probability distributions $p(a,b|x,y)$ satisfying the constraints in Eq.~\eqref{eq:nosignal} represent valid physical processes on a bipartite state.
 Then, the following probability distribution represents a no-signalling physical process yielding a perfect correlation of $S=1$:

-In the literature, this probability distribution is usually cited as the Popescu-Rohrlich (PR) box~\cite{popescu1994quantum}.
+In the literature, this probability distribution is usually cited as the Popescu-Rohrlich (PR) box~\cite{popescu1994quantum}, which we denote as $p_{\mathrm{PR}}(a,b|x,y)$.